D-meson semileptonic decays to pseudoscalars from four-flavor lattice QCD: Chiral-continuum analysis

 where $y$ is the spectator quark and $L \in \{\pi, K\}$ is the final-state hadron.
 Values for the $\Delta_{xy, P}$ are collected in \cref{table:pole_locations} for the decays of interest.

 The $\chi_n$ are dimensionless expansion parameters defined according to

 where $f_{\pi}$ is the physical pion decay constant and $\Lambda_{\rm HQET}$ is the scale of heavy-quark effective theory.
 As in Ref.~\cite{Bazavov:2017lyh}, we take $\Lambda_{\rm HQET}=800\MeV$.
 The parameters $\chi_l$ and $\chi_E$ describe the analytic dependence on the light-quark mass $m_l$ (via the leading-order expression $M_\pi^2 = 2 \mu m_l$) and the final-state hadron energy $E$, respectively.
 Their normalization is such that, according to the typical $\chi$PT power counting, the corresponding coefficients in the fit function $c_l$ and $c_E$ are expected to be of order~1.
 The parameter $\chi_H$ describes the heavy quark mass mistuning through the difference between the simulated heavy meson mass $M_{H_{(s)}}^{\rm sim}$ and the physical $M_{D^0}$ or $M_{D_s}$ from Ref.~\cite{Workman:2022ynf}.
 This term allows for a simultaneous description of results across several different heavy quark masses.
-Finally, $\chi_s$ describes the strange-quark mass mistuning.
+Finally, $\chi_s$ describes the strange-quark mass mistuning.\footnote{Since the expansion parameters $\chi_l$ and $\chi_s$ are written in terms of the simulated hadron masses, they implicitly accommodate mistuning between the masses of the sea and valence quarks.
+As shown in \cref{table:bare_quark_masses}, this feature is only relevant for the finest ensemble, where values for $m_l$ and $m_s$ differ by a small amount ($\approx 1\%$) between the sea and valence quarks. }

 In hard SU(2) $\chi$PT, the chiral logarithms for $f_\parallel$ and $f_\perp$ in \cref{eq:chipt_hard_su2} have the common form~\cite{Bailey:2015dka,FermilabLattice:2019ikx},

 where $\mathcal{I}_1(M) \equiv M^2 \ln(M^2/\Lambda^2) + 4I_1^{\rm FV}(M, ML)$, with $I_1^{\rm FV}(M, ML)$ being a calculable finite-volume correction to the chiral logarithm which vanishes exponentially for large volumes; see \cref{ssec:finite_volume} below.
 Hard SU(2) $\chi$PT enjoys the further simplification that nonanalytic self-energy corrections vanish for all three decays considered here.
 These expressions [\cref{eq:chiral_logs} and the self energies] were originally derived for a non-staggered heavy quark, but because the heavy-quark taste is conserved in all-staggered $\chi$PT, they hold in the present case too~\cite{Bernard:2013qwa}.
 In heavy-meson $\chi$PT, compact expressions are available for $f_\perp$ and $f_\parallel$~\cite{Becirevic:2002sc,Becirevic:2003ad}, while the corresponding results for $f_+$ and $f_0$ follow as linear combinations.
 Because of their simple connection to heavy-meson $\chi$PT, previous lattice calculations have historically worked primarily in terms of $f_\parallel$ and $f_\perp$.
 However, since the chiral logarithms have the same functional form for $f_\parallel$ and $f_\perp$ in hard SU(2) $\chi$PT [see \cref{eq:chiral_logs}], the same functional form also describes the chiral logarithms for $f_0$ and $f_+$.
 In other words, \cref{eq:chipt_hard_su2} may be used directly for all four form factors, with a $1^-$ pole for $f_{+,\perp}$ or a $0^+$ pole for $f_{0,\parallel}$.